The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Discussion

 \textbf{(2) How can collected findings and technical approaches for text-based interventions be applied to emerging video- and image-based misinformation?} With regard to transferability to new platforms, transferability to other information channels is also particularly central.
 Can text-based user interventions (e.g., \citep{furuta_fact-checking_2021}) be adapted for video- and image-based channels?
-How can new indicators and measures for detecting misinformation (e.g., image reverse search) be integrated into misinformation interventions?
+How can new indicators and measures for detecting misinformation (e.g., image reverse search) be integrated into misinformation interventions? {Challenges researchers are confronted with include the fast-evolving trends in social media.
+For instance, emotion-evoking features of content on TikTok might solely constitute a characteristic of the platform's content while it might be considered a more valuable indicator for misinformation in other modalities.}

-\textbf{(3) How can chances of digital misinformation interventions be effectively combined with the advantages of human experts?} Fully automated mechanisms, e.g., for machine learning-based detection can handle large amounts of data better than humans.
+\textbf{(3) How can chances of digital misinformation interventions be effectively combined with the advantages of human experts?} Fully automated mechanisms, e.g., for machine learning-based detection, can handle large amounts of data better than humans.
 In contrast, trained humans as experts (e.g., journalists \citep{sotirakou_toward_2022}) can handle specific case decisions better than algorithms when the boundary between true and false is blurred and information is missing.
 How can human expert knowledge be used within digital countermeasures without losing the performance of the automatic tool?
 In which steps of the countermeasure can human intervention be integrated?

-\textbf{(4) How can automatic detection be combined with user-centered feedback?} Automatic detection is often a black-box procedure and therefore cannot explain its decision-making.
-Although there are already approaches to implement detection procedures as white-box approaches, their explainability is still highly complex at today's level and not very suitable, especially for people with low media literacy.
-How can the advantages of accurate automatic detection be combined with transparent and comprehensible explanations as user-centered feedback (see Section \ref{sec:transparen}; initial attempts e.g., by \citet{schmid_digital_2022})?
+\textbf{(4) How can automatic detection be combined with user-centered feedback?} Automatic detection is often a black-box procedure and, therefore, cannot explain its decision-making. {While efforts in explainable artificial intelligence already reveal promising results to make detection approaches more transparent without the human directly in the loop, they are still challenged with how to present these explainable outputs in a way that is valuable for a layperson, especially for people with low media literacy.} How can the advantages of accurate automatic detection be combined with transparent and comprehensible explanations as user-centered feedback (see Section \ref{sec:transparen}; initial attempts e.g., by \citet{schmid_digital_2022})?